 Giving you the tools, techniques and non-judgmental support to work through your anxiety and trauma with a body-mind based approach.

 Be supported in a small group setting to move, share and connect with a like-minded group of people.

-Online training courses and workshops helping you connect to your body and reduce the symptoms of anxiety.
+Free videos and audio recordings as well as online training courses helping you connect to your body and reduce the symptoms of anxiety.